LiskArchive/lips/proposals/lip-define-decentralized-snapshot-mechanism.md

 In this section, we want to justify the choice for some free parameters in the snapshot block that are chosen to ensure a smooth and robust snapshot and hardfork process.
 Most properties of the snapshot block are simply dictated by the fact that the block is a snapshot of the blockchain state at a certain height.

 * We change timestamps to Unix time in the Lisk protocol to follow a well-known standard.
 Therefore, `b.header.timestamp` is set by converting `a.header.timestamp+7200` to Unix time and rounding down to a multiple of 10.
 The rounding ensures that the starting time of a block slot is always divisible by 10.
 Adding 7200 implies that there is a gap of 2 hours with no blocks between `a` and `b`.
-This is to ensure that nodes can first wait for 201 subsequent blocks to be build on `a` (this takes about 34 minutes assuming no missed block) and then there is sufficient time for all nodes to compute the snapshot block `b`.
+This is to ensure that nodes can first wait for 201 subsequent blocks to be built on `a` (this takes about 34 minutes assuming no missed block) and then there is sufficient time for all nodes to compute the snapshot block `b`.
 The gap of 2 hours avoids that there is a large number of missed blocks after the hardfork.
 The offset of 7200 can be adjusted once there is an implementation for computing the snapshot block that can be benchmarked.
 * For a smooth transition from the current voting system in the Lisk mainnet to the new voting system (see [LIP 0022](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0022.md]) and [LIP 0023](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0023.md)) we propose to fix the top 103 delegates for around 7 days.
 This period should be long enough for the majority of stake to vote using the new vote transaction.
 Having the delegates selected by the new voting system already after a few rounds could imply drastic changes in the delegate set in the first rounds and would increase the risk for long range attacks.

 ### Historic Blocks and Transactions